 "Atheists aren't living for anything."
 Faith isn't all there is to life: separate factors govern our well-being, motivation and happiness.
-I certainly feel no gap in my life, there is nowhere for religion to fit within my world view - and I'm no worse-off for that.
+I, like many, just don't personally have a space for religion to fill - and we're no worse-off for that.
 I'm living for myself, my friendships, and all the wonderful things to experience on Earth!

 Everybody thinks in a completely individual way, holds their own opinions, and is fulfilled by different things.
 Our actions as people and the way we treat others define us far better than our beliefs, so judging someone purely on their faith or lack thereof is something I'll never condone.
-I fully understand and accept that some people feel happiest when they feed a faith in their lives: and I wish more people, both atheist and religious, could come to terms with the fact that religious beliefs are deeply personal so should neither be attacked nor imposed upon others.
+I fully accept that some people feel happiest with faith in their lives: and I wish more people, both atheist and religious, could understand the fact that religious beliefs are deeply personal so should neither be attacked nor imposed upon others.

-To sum up, I doubt atheists would feel like they needed a voice at all if it weren't for the fact religious extremists sometimes stand in the way of progress and cause discrimination in "the name of God", or if we didn't come up against the above kinds of stigma just for not believing in deities.
-In the broadest sense, all secular-thinking atheists really care about is improved knowledge, free-thinking and fairness in the world; you can be religious and want exactly the same, of course!
+To sum up, I doubt atheists would feel like they needed a voice at all if it weren't for the fact religious extremists sometimes stand in the way of progress and cause discrimination/violence in the name of their god(s), or if we didn't come up against the above kinds of stigma just for not believing in deities.
+In the broadest sense, all secular-thinking atheists like me really care about is improved knowledge, free-thinking and fairness in the world: you can be religious and want exactly the same of course!!